What is sudden cardiac arrest?

 You should give rescue breaths at a rate of 1 every 5 seconds or 12 per minute.

 I shocked a woman in SCA within minutes after she collapsed.
-I hear later that she did not survive.
+I heard later that she did not survive.
 Did I do something wrong?

 Unfortunately, because of other underlying medical or heart problems, a victim of SCA who is in VF may not survive even if defibrillation is done promptly and correctly.